lollerfirst/cashu-kvac/protocol_explanation.md

 This is to prove that the amount encoded into $M_a$ does not exceed a particular limit $L$ (chosen as a power of 2).

+> [!WARNING]
+> A range proof can be implemented in many different ways.
+Currently, cashu-kvac uses `BulletProofs`.
+What follows is the description of a naive/vanilla range proof which is terribly inefficient.

 The attribute's amount is decomposed into a bit-vector $\mathbf{b}$ of length $l = \log_2(L-1)$.
 $\mathbf{b}$ is then committed to:
 ```math